 Aurora is a magazine of student writings published by its student staff to encourage interest in literary activity.
 Aurora accepts poems, one-act plays, short stories, prose sketches, and essays from any Eastern student.
 Editions are published in the fall (online by the ENG 420 Stylistics, Editing, Publishing class) and spring (hard copy).
 Cash prizes are awarded for the best works (fiction and poetry) at the time of the spring publication.

 Technology and Related Resources

-Password & Accounts are sent by mail or communicated through the Slate portal to all students when admitted to EKU.
+Password & Accounts are mailed or communicated through the Slate portal to all students admitted to EKU.

-- Students receive a nine-digit EKU ID number which is your unique ID for all official records.
+- Students receive a nine-digit EKU ID number which is their unique ID for all official records.
 This ID starts with “900” or “901”.

 - Each student also receives an EKU username.
 The username is based on your first name_last name (e.g., John Smith = john_smith12).
 Your username and password provide secure access to Wi-Fi, campus computers, and other electronic resources.
 Your single sign-on (SSO) for services like myEKU and Blackboard and email is YourUsername@mymail.eku.edu.

 - Reset your password at the website https://it.eku.edu/password

 - Reset your two-factor authentication (2FA) settings at the website it.eku.edu/2FA